 Several variables identify the frequency and length of home health events (FREQCY-MINLONG) and whether or not the same services were received during each month (SAMESVCE).
 Frequency of event variables (FREQCY-TMSPDAY) were used as building blocks to construct HHDAYS.
 HHDAYS indicates the number of days the person received care during that event (i.e., month of care).
-HHDAYS has not been reconciled with DAYSPMO.
 Frequency variables can be combined to get a measure of the intensity of care.
 For example, HHDAYS can be used in conjunction with HRSLONG and TMSPDAY to form a measure of intensity of care, that is, how many hours of care were provided in one month.